pypa/setuptools-scm/docs/usage.md

 Git archives are supported, but a few changes to your repository are required.

-ensure the content of the following files:
+Ensure the content of the following files:

 ```{ .text file=".git_archival.txt"}